 - 317 Worth Ave., Stafford (at Doc Stone Commons) on September 29th (11:00 a.m.-4:30 p.m.

 The Fredericksburg AARP Chapter #3396 would like to thank the managers at the above Giant Food Stores as well as our partners – AmeriCorps, Fredericksburg Regional Food Bank, Senior Visitors, and Healthy Generations Area Agency on Aging and its five cafes in the city of Fredericksburg and the counties of Caroline, King George, Spotsylvania, and Stafford.
 All food and monetary donations will be going to our local Fredericksburg Regional Food Bank.

 In Locust Grove, chapter members will be collecting food at Walmart on Friday, September 14 from 9 am until 3 pm.
-In addition, there will be a community food drive at Lake of the Woods on Saturday, September 8 from 9 am until noon.

 On July 19th, the AARP Fredericksburg Chapter 3396 supported the Senior Visitor’s Program Annual Summer Picnic held at the Christ Lutheran Church in Fredericksburg.
 The program matches socially isolated senior citizens with trained volunteers who provide weekly, home-based visits.
 The Chapter volunteers prepared for and greeted the seniors on this well-anticipated event.
 Pictured from left to right are Teresa Bowers, Director of the Senior Visitor’s Program, AARP Chapter volunteers – Brenda Hooper, Mary Kofron, Juanita Channel, Sally Cooney-Anderson, Sharon Boyd (AARP State volunteer), Kathleen Holler and Marti Finck.